sims-bit/Milestone_project_two/README.md

 <img src="readme_media/laptop-game-view.jpg" width="200px" height="auto" alt="">
 <img src="readme_media/laptop-gameplay-view.jpg" width="200px" height="auto" alt="">

 - Initially the design included an exit button, to restart the game, through testing it clear it would be more clear as a refresh button instead.
 I edited the design to incorporate this.
+I also went on to remove the square border from the refresh button as I felt it would create a more appealing design.
 <img src="readme_media/refresh-button-screenshot.jpg" width="200px" height="auto" alt="">

 ## Technologies Used
 - Visual Studio Code